Skip to main content

 return f"https://app.textql.com/embed?authKey={key_hash}"

-For organizations using SSO (via OIDC with Okta, Azure AD, or Ping Identity), roles can be mapped from your identity provider’s groups.
-This means new users who log in via SSO are automatically assigned the correct TextQL role based on their IdP group membership.
+For organizations using SSO (Okta, Azure AD, Ping Identity), roles can be mapped from your identity provider’s groups so new users are automatically assigned the correct TextQL role on first login.

 Settings Security Add OIDC Provider dialog